davebrny/rpan-tuner/readme.md

 - click the > menu button at the top to add new broadcasters, then select "check for new broadcasts"
 - use ctrl + r to manually check for new broadcasts (it checks every 4 minutes by default)
 - double click on a broadcast in the list to open it in your browser
+    + or click on the status bar at the bottom to show a menu of live broadcasts

+> both menus can be shown by pressing the M or L key

 &nbsp;

 ## settings